coq/coq/README.md

 * theoretical questions about typed lambda-calculi which are closely related to Coq.

-For any questions/suggestions about the Coq Club, please write to `coq-club-request@inria.fr`.

 ## Bugs report
-Please report any bug in [our issue tracker](https://github.com/coq/coq/issues).
+Please report any bug / feature request in [our issue tracker](https://github.com/coq/coq/issues).

 To be effective, bug reports should mention the OCaml version used to compile and run Coq, the Coq version (`coqtop -v`), the configuration